habitat-sh/sqlwebadmin/README.md

 Run the SQL Server 2005 image:

 ```
+$env:HAB_SQLSERVER2005="{`"netfx3_source`":`"c:/sxs`",`"svc_account`":`"NT AUTHORITY\\SYSTEM`""
-docker run --memory 2gb -e "HAB_SQLSERVER2005=netfx3_source='c:/sxs'" --volume c:/sxs:c:/sxs -it core/sqlserver2005
+docker run --memory 2gb -e HAB_SQLSERVER2005 --volume c:/sxs:c:/sxs -it core/sqlserver2005
 ```

 The above will spawn a container and ensure that the `init` hook finds the offline source for the .Net 2.0 runtime that it will need in order to install SQL Server 2005.
+It also makes sure that SQL Server runs under the `SYSTEM` account necessary in many container scenarios.
 After you see `sqlserver2005.default hook[post-run]:(HK): 1> 2> 3> 4> 5> 6> Application user setup complete`, kill the container with `ctrl+c`.

 We can vastly improve startup time of `core/sqlserver2005` containers if SQL Server is already installed into the container.
 Now that we have a stopped container with SQL Server installed, let's `commit` that container to a new image that we can run in subsequent demos resulting in a smoother demo: